jansoren/restapi-codegen-maven-plugin/README.md

 In one of the projects we had a Quality-test application implemented in java that ran tests continuously, something that required updating the client-side code rapidly.
 With this challenge we ended up creating alot of the same boilerplate code for each new service to reach the API, and I felt that this code should and could be automaticly generated.

-In the pursuit of finding such a product I ended up creating a proof of concept of this myself, at least to resolve my current need.
+In the pursuit of finding such a product I ended up creating a proof of concept of this myself, at least to solve my current need.

 I hope this can be useful for others as well.